WeatherHurricane

 Posted

-There’s still uncertainty in its path and strength, but the risk of wind, rain, and coastal impacts along parts of the Southeast U.S. is growing.
+There’s still some uncertainty on its path and strength, but the risk of wind, rain, and coastal impacts along parts of the Southeast U.S. near Georgia and the Carolinas is growing.
 Residents in those areas should keep an eye on this system.

 Conditions around Humberto are very favorable for rapid strengthening — warm ocean waters, moist air, and light wind shear.
 Because of that, expect it to intensify significantly over the next few days, possibly reaching major hurricane status by the weekend.
 Humberto will stay well east of us (~800miles) and not impact our weather, but we will have coastal impacts with large swells in combination with Imelda next week.